-Video Chats, Driveway Dances And Dino Parades Buffer Pandemic's Loneliness
+Loneliness Hasn't Increased Despite Pandemic, Research Finds.
+What Helped?

 "I was seeing a real outpouring of communities really trying to band together and look out for neighbors and for those who might be most vulnerable," she says, "and there was the hope that that would mitigate some of the effects of what was going on."

 There have been other hints of resilience in neighborhoods and communities across the US.
-In June, researchers from Johns Hopkins University published a research letter in JAMA, the journal of the American Medical Association, citing a national survey done in April and May 2018, in which 11 percent of U.S. adults reported being lonely.
+In June, researchers from Johns Hopkins University published a research letter in JAMA, the journal of the American Medical Association, citing a national survey done in April and May 2018, in which 11% of U.S. adults reported being lonely.
 The Hopkins researchers did their own national survey with other participants this past April, and 13.8% of their respondents said they were lonely — an increase the scientists characterize as "only slight."

 And there are two ongoing studies being conducted by research psychologist Jonathan Kanter and colleagues at the University of Washington.
-The research team is texting people in the Seattle area and around the country nightly on their cell phones, asking them each evening to fill out a short survey that includes questions about how much social interaction they had that day, whether they felt understood or cared for by others, and whether they enjoyed being alone.
+The research team is texting people in the Seattle area and around the country nightly on their cellphones, asking them each evening to fill out a short survey that includes questions about how much social interaction they had that day, whether they felt understood or cared for by others and whether they enjoyed being alone.
 The data have not yet been published, but Kanter says the responses seem to be pointing in the same direction as the findings from the Florida researchers.

 "The levels of loneliness in our sample and in our national sample also have been largely flat across this entire period of time," Kanter says.